jurerotar/Pillage-First-Ask-Questions-Later/README.md

 - Check the following documentation links:
   - [Architecture & app lifecycle](/docs/ARCHITECTURE.md)
   - [Directory naming convention](/docs/DIRECTORY_NAMING_CONVENTION.md)
-- [Join Discord and ask for help](https://discord.gg/Ep7NKVXUZA) if you run into issues.
+- [Join Discord and ask for help](https://discord.gg/Ep7NKVXUZA) if you have questions or run into issues.

 All contributions are greatly appreciated.